Cuevas8/Covid-Info/README.md

 # Covid-Log

-# Language
-Swift

-# Purpose
-The purpose of this project is to create a simple overview in order to analyze the Corona Virus.
+The purpose of this project is to create a simple overview to analyze the Corona Virus epidemic.

+img src="images/IMG_2C5010694BFC-1_iphonexspacegrey_portrait.png" width="2000" height="2000">